TUW-GEO/repurpose/README.rst

 If you have data that can be represented as a 3D datacube then these projects might be better suited to your needs.

-- `PyReshaper <https://github.com/NCAR/PyReshaper>`_ is a package that works with NetCDF input and output and converts time slices into a time series representation.
 - `Climate Data Operators (CDO)
   <https://code.zmaw.de/projects/cdo/embedded/index.html>`_ can work with
   several input formats, stack them and change the chunking to allow time series